 Planning to Send All Posts to Moderation?
 This Trick Will Make Sorting Through Posts Easier.

-When you enable the "Send all posts to moderation" feature, the other filtering features become faded and un-clickable.
-However, if you enable these other filters prior to turning on the "Send all posts..." feature, it can make your post approval process simpler.
+When you enable the “Send All Posts to Moderation” feature, the other filtering features become disabled.
+However, if you enable these other filters prior to turning on the “Send All Posts…” feature, it can make your post approval process simpler.

 You can apply this to any of the other filtering features, such as “Disallow posts with these words.”
 After these are set up how you want them, you can turn on the “Send all posts to moderation” option, and work from the “Queue” section of your moderated posts.
 You will avoid having to sort through posts you definitely don't want in your feed.